Tuberculosis Awareness for Health Care Workers

 - Two-Step Skin Testing

-- Which test is preferable if an individual has previously had the vaccination Bacille Calmette-Guerin (BCG) or has been infected with non-tuberculous mycobacterium (environmental mycobacterial species)?
+- Which test is preferable if an individual has previously had the vaccination bacille Calmette-Guérin (BCG) or has been infected with non-tuberculous mycobacteria (environmental mycobacterial species)?

-- Guidelines: Centers for Disease Control and Prevention (CDC) Risk Categories
+- Guidelines: Centers for Disease Control and Prevention Risk Categories

 - Tuberculosis Control Plan